MTV Live (TV channel)

-MTV Live, formerly Palladia, is an American pay television channel owned by the MTV Entertainment Group division of Paramount Skydance Corporation.
+MTV Live (formerly Music: High Definition and Palladia) is an American pay television channel owned by the MTV Entertainment Group division of Paramount Skydance Corporation.
 Broadcasting exclusively in 1080i high definition and 5.1 surround sound, the channel broadcasts music videos and music-related programming from Paramount-owned channels MTV, MTV Classic, VH1 and CMT, along with other concert and live music programming from outside producers.

 History

-In the winter of 2005, director and producer F. Stone Roberts, editor and post supervisor Agent Ogden,director of photography Colin Oberschmidt, production assistant Sonia Taylor and VJ George Oliphant took residence in Vail, Colorado to launch the channel.
+In December 2005, director and producer F. Stone Roberts, editor and post supervisor Agent Ogden, cinematographer Colin Oberschmidt, production assistant Sonia Taylor and VJ George Oliphant began filming content in Vail, Colorado to launch the channel.
 The team produced live concerts and a one-hour weekly music show, called Uncompressed, from a lookalike ski lodge built inside the Eagle's Nest at the top of Vail Mountain.
-The channel's original executive producer was Morgan Hertzan, who had worked with mtvU.
-Olympic bump skier, pro football player, George Oliphant and Jeremy Bloom were VJs during the original run in Vail.
+The channel's original executive producer was Morgan Hertzan, who had worked with MTVU.
+Olympic bump skier George Oliphant and pro football player Jeremy Bloom were VJs during the original run in Vail.
 Original concerts produced at Vail Resorts included James Blunt, Jamie Cullum, Yellowcard, Train, P.O.D, Hoobastank, Goo Goo Dolls, Gary Allan, The Fray, Death Cab For Cutie, and Mat Kearney.

-The channel officially launched on January 16, 2006 as Music: High Definition (MHD).
-At its debut, the channel had limited distribution with Verizon FiOS being the only provider to carry MHD.
+The channel officially launched on January 16, 2006, as Music: High Definition (MHD).
+At its launch, the channel had limited distribution with Verizon FiOS being the only provider to carry MHD.
 Two months later, Cox Communications reached an agreement to carry the channel, which was subsequently added to Cox systems in New Orleans, Tulsa, Oklahoma City, and Phoenix.
 Around the same time, Comcast started carrying the channel on its systems in Boston and Atlanta.